cpcdoy/cpcdoy.github.io/content/articles/cv/tp-3.md

 Remember that the cosine schedule should give you values that go towards $0.02$ less quickly, at the beginning and in the middle of the array, than the linear schedule.
 So compare your values between the two schedules.
 The last $\beta$ values matters less since it's very close to full of noise anyway.

+In the end, this new schedule should in theory converge to better images given enough timesteps and enough training time compared to the linear schedule.
+On this dataset the difference will be a bit harder to see, but in general it gives better results.

 ![cosine_schedule](/images/tp-3/cosine_schedule.png)
 *<center><small>$\overline{\alpha_t}$ throughout diffusion in the linear schedule and the proposed cosine schedule.</small></center>*